postfinance/discovery/README.md

 When you start the discovery service with `--replicas=n` and n>1, a service is distributed to n servers with the corresponding labels.
 The service discovery uses a [consistent hashing algorithm](https://arxiv.org/pdf/1406.2294v1.pdf) to distribute services among servers.

-You can see the regsitered services:
+You can see the registered services:

 ```console
 $ discovery service list